ESA-PhiLab/iris/docs/config.md

         *description:* Further description which explains what the user can see in this view.
     </li>
     <li>
-        *type*: Can be either `bingmap` or `image`.
+        *type:* Can be either `bingmap` or `image`.
     </li>
     <li>
-        *data*: Can be either one string (monochrome image) or a list of three strings (rgb image).
+        *data:* Can be either one string (monochrome image) or a list of three strings (rgb image).
 Each string must contain an expression that returns a valid band array.
 It can contain mathematical expressions, band combinations or calls of specific functions like `edges` or `superpixels`.
 One refers to the bands by using variable names starting with `$B`, e.g. `$B1` for the first band of the image file.
 If you set `image:path` to a dictionary, you need the file identifiers as prefix, i.e. `$FileIdentifier.B1` (e.g. `$Sentinel2.B1`).
     </li>
     <li>
-        *cmap*: If `data` contains only one string (monochrome image), you can set a matplotlib colormap name here to render that image.
+        *cmap:* If `data` contains only one string (monochrome image), you can set a matplotlib colormap name here to render that image.
     </li>
 </ul>